Free State of Bavaria (Weimar Republic): Knilling government and the Beer Hall Putsch

-At the same time, the government in Berlin announced a nationwide state of emergency and transferred executive power to Minister of Defense Otto Gessler.
+At the same time, the government in Berlin announced a nationwide state of emergency and transferred executive power to the Minister of Defense Otto Gessler.
 The SPD members of Stresemann's cabinet saw Bavaria's action as a signal to "ethnic corrupters of the people" in other parts of Germany to follow their lead, but they were unable to find a majority to force Bavaria to rescind its state of emergency.
 The other parties in the coalition were convinced that Munich would not obey.
-On 1 October General Lossow, in a clear case of disobeying a direct order from Gessler, refused to shut down the Nazi Völkischer Beobachter without Kahr's approval.
+On 1 October, General Lossow, in a clear case of disobeying a direct order from Gessler, refused to shut down the Nazi Völkischer Beobachter without Kahr's approval.
 Gessler ruled out military action (a Reichsexekution) because the Reichswehr leadership was not willing to move against Bavaria and the Reichswehr troops stationed there.
 That left the federal government without any means to force Bavarian obedience.

 The already critical situation in Bavaria intensified with the coup-like plans that both Kahr and Hitler were forming.
 Kahr lost the competition with Hitler to lead Bavaria's patriotic associations when, at the beginning of September, Hitler founded the Kampfbund as an umbrella organization for them.
-After Gessler dismissed Lossow in October, Kahr made him commander of the Reichswehr division in Bavaria, and it took a pledge to discharge its duty to Bavaria rather than the government on Berlin.
+After Gessler dismissed Lossow in October, Kahr made him commander of the Reichswehr division in Bavaria, and it took a pledge to discharge its duty to Bavaria rather than the government in Berlin.
 Kahr and Lossow, together with the head of the Bavarian Police, Hans Ritter von Seisser, then began to move forward with plans that envisioned a march on Berlin that would set up a national dictatorship with Kahr, at least initially, at its head.
 Hitler and the Kampfbund were to be merely their foot soldiers.